 The knowledge biennials produce, at once distinct from and complementary to other forms of cultural production, stretches beyond the scholarship that is often associated with academia and the museum.
 While the most research-driven and politically-minded biennials mine and contribute to this scholarly field, biennials are also beholden to the reoccurrence of cyclical and thereby cosmic, but also local and therefore quotidian, forms of knowledge production.
 This interpretation of the biennial phenomenon takes a long historical view on the domestication of fairs and the secularisation of premodern festivals held with the kind of regularity known to bind humanity then as now.

 Multiple venues, Miami

 First Caribbean Contemporary Arts Festival in the USA

 A multidisciplinary contemporary arts festival named after poet-philosopher Édouard Glissant, the Tout-Monde Festival is dedicated to the artistic practices and aesthetic discourses of the Caribbean.
 It is designed to present artists of the French Caribbean within the global Caribbean context of Miami, Florida, the US and the greater Caribbean.
-The festival was founded by Vanessa Selk, Cultural Attaché, and is organized by the Cultural Services of the French Embassy (Florida & Puerto Rico) in collaboration with the French Florida Foundation.
-The festival’s cultural Ambassador was Christiane Taubira, former French Minister of Justice, a renown politician and public figure.
+The festival was founded by Vanessa Selk, Cultural Attaché, and is organized by the Cultural Services of the French Embassy (Florida & Puerto Rico) in collaboration with the France Florida Foundation.
+The festival’s cultural Ambassador was Christiane Taubira, a former French Minister of Justice, a renown politician and public figure.

 Hétéronomonde, queried the notion of autonomy within the French Caribbean context as a marker of its paradoxical identity within the Caribbean region: